LiskArchive/lisk-legacy-docs/intro.md

 Quick way to perform most popular actions of Lisk Mobile, without the need to open the app first.

-> For iOs devices, this is called "3D Touch", whereas Android calls the concept "App Shortcuts"
+> For iOS devices, this is called "3D Touch", whereas Android calls the concept "App Shortcuts"

 Possible actions: